Asbestos Survey: know where asbestos is located and what condition it is in

 We ask that a client be available to escort GCG’s consultant(s) where required to ensure that all areas are inspected and accessible for the completion of survey work; while providing a safe environment for the scope of works.
 Adequate access and egress is required to all areas including roof spaces so we will probably want to discuss this or take a look when scoping begins.

-Following completion of the site visit, all samples collected will be dispatched to the nominated NATA laboratory.
+Following the completion of the site visit, all samples collected will be dispatched to the nominated NATA laboratory.
 We will then provide a detailed report following the completion of the analysis, which will outline the results, findings and recommendations including:

 - Sampling methodologies